What Are Concrete Burns: Causes, Treatment, and Prevention Tips

 • Avoid sudden movements or twisting motions while lifting.

-Pouring concrete requires precision and caution to ensure a smooth and secure process.
+On the other hand, pouring concrete requires precision and caution to ensure a smooth and secure process.
 Follow these recommendations:

 1. Wear appropriate personal protective equipment (PPE) such as gloves, long-sleeved shirts, and safety goggles to shield yourself from possible exposure.